A Day in the Life of a Search Marketing Manager

 Often we request that our clients make multiple changes to their website code and/or structure.
 This means that third parties, such as their web developer or design agency, need to get involved in the process.
 We take all the pressure off the client and deal directly with the agency (keeping the client informed at all time).
 All of our OMM’s are across the most popular content management systems and can talk tech with developers on your behalf.

-Not only do we specialise in search engine optimisation we also do a pretty good job at Google AdWords too.
-We are one of only a small number of Google Partners in Perth and all the Search Marketing Mangers at WCR are Google AdWords accredited (meaning we’ve all sat and passed the exams).
-We offer services across the board from search to video and shopping.
-We spend time everyday monitoring and tweaking our client AdWords accounts to make sure they are performing according to their marketing objectives.
+Not only do we specialise in search engine optimisation we also do a pretty good job at Google Ads too.
+We are one of only a small number of Google Partners in Perth and all the Search Marketing Mangers at WCR are Google Ads accredited (meaning we’ve all sat and passed the exams).
+We offer services across the board from search to video and Google Shopping Ads.
+We spend time everyday monitoring and tweaking our client Ads accounts to make sure they are performing according to their marketing objectives.

 Share this Article